Sara-Dimovska/Network-Packet-Sniffer/README.md

 The purpose of SharpPcap(WinPcap wrapper) is to provide a framework for capturing, injecting and analyzing network packets for .NET applications.

+This is a simple network packet sniffer application that demostrates:
+  - Obtaining the device list
+  - Opening an adapter
+  - Capturing packets
+  - Filtering the traffic
+  - Writing packets to a capture file
+  - Interpreting the packets

 ![Screenshot_2](https://raw.githubusercontent.com/t3mpv4r/Network-Packet-Sniffer/master/screenshots/Screenshot_2.png)